pdcook/Recipes/README.md

 ---

 To enable the git hook which automatically recompiles the recipe book before each push, simply run `git config --local core.hooksPath .githooks/` from within the repo.

+---

+To assemble a booklet, be sure to invoke `./compile.sh` with the `-b` option.
+To print, select double-sided (short-edge) and landscape.